luanpotter/shattered-wilds/docs/lexicon/Stat/Attunement.md

-Your general attunement to the Aether, how well you can let divine forces flow through you and connect with magical energies.
+Your general attunement to the Aether, how well you can let divine forces flow through you and connect with external powers.

 ## Parent Stat